Blackburn Buccaneer: Proposed developments

-Further developments beyond the Buccaneer S.2 were put forward by Hawker Siddeley in the 1960s and 1970s; however none would be pursued through to production by either the Royal Navy or the Royal Air Force.
-One such effort was designated as Buccaneer 2*, which was presented as a cost-effective alternative to the TSR-2.
+Further developments beyond the Buccaneer S.2 were put forward by Hawker Siddeley in the 1960s and 1970s but none were pursued through to production by the Royal Navy or the Royal Air Force.
+The Buccaneer 2* was presented as a cost-effective alternative to the TSR-2.
 The 2* would have featured newer equipment; such as head-up displays and onboard computers from the cancelled Hawker Siddeley P.1154 VTOL aircraft, it would have also adopted the same radar system as that being developed for the TSR-2.
-An even more extensively upgraded model, the Buccaneer 2** was also mooted, which would have been furnished with more sophisticated land-strike capabilities derived from the TSR-2 again.
+An even more extensively upgraded model, the Buccaneer 2** was also mooted, which would have been furnished with more sophisticated land-strike capabilities from the TSR-2.
 According to Denis Healey, defence minister 1964–1970, the RAF had been hostile to the Buccaneer due to it being a naval aircraft; it has been further suggested that developing improved Buccaneers for the RAF would weaken arguments against the Royal Navy's planned CVA-01-class aircraft carriers.
 In one report by the Ministry of Defence (MoD), it was claimed that two Buccaneer 2* could do the job of one General Dynamics F-111, for less than half the unit cost.